geekan/MetaGPT-docs/src/en/guide/in_depth_guides/breakpoint_recovery.md

-# Breakpoint Recovery
+# Serialization & Breakpoint Recovery

 ## Definition

-Breakpoint recovery refers to recording the waveforms of different modules of the program and downloading them to disk during the running of the program.
-When the program opens an external device such as `Ctrl-C` or an internal execution abnormality such as an LLM Api network exception causes the program to exit. , can resume execution from the results before the interruption, and start execution from 0 to 1, reducing the developer's time and cost.
+Breakpoint recovery refers to recording different increments of the program module and storing into files during program running.
+When the program encounters external situations such as `Ctrl-C` or internal execution exceptions such as LLM Api network abnormality leading to exit.
+When the program is executed again, it can resume execution from the results before the interruption without starting execution from 0 to 1, reducing the developer's time and cost.

 ## Serialization and deserialization

 In order to support breakpoint recovery operations, the output of different modules in the program needs to be structured and stored, that is, serialized, to save the scene for subsequent recovery operations.
 Serialization operations are differentiated according to the functions of different modules.
-For example, role information can be serialized after initialization and will not change during the process.
+For example, basic character information can be serialized after initialization and will not change during the process.
 Memory information needs to be serialized in real time during execution to ensure integrity (serialization time-consuming accounts for a very low proportion of the entire program execution).
+Here, we uniformly perform serialization when an exception occurs or the run ends normally.

 ## Implement logic